 Allen Lane Foundation - grants between £5,000 and £25,000 are available to charities and not-for-profit organisations working with young people aged 12-21 who are socially excluded or marginalised, and who may have experienced significant issues within their lives.
 The grants can be used to support a range of activities, including core costs, project work, and capital expenditure.
 Specific criteria apply and are available by clicking on the above weblink.
 Applications can be made at any time.

 Buttle UK Chances for Children Grants - grants up to £2,400 are available to support the needs of vulnerable children and young people who have experienced a recent crisis or change in life that has had a significant impact on their social and emotional wellbeing and their education.
 Only frontline professionals (from a registered charity, housing association or public sector organisation) can submit an application.
-Applications can be submitted at any time.
+Applications can be made at any time.

-Happy Days Children’s Charityfunding is available to go towards trips, respite breaks and group activity holidays for disadvantaged children and young people with additional needs.
+Happy Days Children’s Charity funding is available to go towards trips, respite breaks and group activity holidays for disadvantaged children and young people with additional needs.
 Applications for family activities are accepted from parents, guardians, grandparents or siblings, as well as GPs, consultants, nurses or social workers.
 Applications can be made at any time.

 Hargreaves Foundation - funding is available to support those under the age of 18, and living with a mental health problem, physical disability or growing up in poverty through the mediums of sport and education.
 Applications can be made at any time.